May 31, 2024 1-Month

 Index 1 month (%) 1 year (%) 3 years (%)

-At April 30, 2024
+At May 31, 2024

-Nifty was up 1.24% for the month of April 2024
+Nifty was down 0.33% for the month of May 2024

-• Capital Goods/Telecom outperformed while Technology/EPC underperformed
+• Capital Goods/Metals & Minerals outperformed while Chemical/Real Estate underperformed

-• We note that the Nifty P/E at 21x FY2025E is marginally higher as compared to 5 year mean
+• We note that the Nifty P/E at 21x FY2025E is marginally higher as compared to 5 year mean with India continuing to trade at a premium to emerging markets

 In the medium term, we expect certain important drivers for growth: